 Sometime during my return trip, Jackson Browne’s Running on Empty prompted a quick (and slightly panicked) check of the fuel gauge.
 By this time, I’d traveled 300 miles, yet the needle indicated there was still more than 1/3 of a tank left.
 After briefly considering trying to make it back to Chicago without refueling, the memory of all those traffic tie-ups (plus the shoulderless stretches of Chicago’s infamous Dan Ryan Expressway) made me stop.
 By that time, there were 330 miles on the clock, and I put in 13.4 gallons.
 That works out to an average of 24.6 mpg – quite impressive considering all the stop-and-go driving it included.
 Thankfully, there was only one brief backup on the way home, with clear sailing the rest of the time.
 Note that in Michigan and Indiana, “clear sailing” means the flow of traffic is traveling somewhat in excess of the 70-mph speed limit, and far be it from me to impede the flow of traffic.
 Yet in the end, a 10.1-gallon fill over the 265-mile stretch netted 26.2 mpg.

-Taking into account the far-less-than-ideal driving during the trip, my overall average of 25.25 mpg in a two-ton car with all-wheel drive suggests the new eight-speed transmission wasn’t a waste.
+Taking into account the far-less-than-ideal driving during this trip from Chicago to Detroit, my overall average of 25.25 mpg in a two-ton car with all-wheel drive suggests the new eight-speed transmission wasn’t a waste.
 However, the powertrain picture isn’t entirely rosy.
 In our test car, at least, throttle response from a stop wasn’t always linear (odd, because we hadn’t noticed any problem in an earlier Dodge Charger with the same powertrain), and transmission kickdowns were sometimes delayed.
 Furthermore, the toggle-switch shifter takes a bit of getting used to, particularly when going from drive to reverse.
-But overall, the V6-powered 300 Limited with all-wheel drive proved to be a terrific partner in this jaunty journey to the Motor City.
+But overall, the V6-powered 300 Limited with all-wheel drive proved to be a terrific partner in this jaunty journey from Chicago to Detroit.